 Plans, deals, and pricing

-There are 3 plans offered by fuboTV, but fubo Premier the most relevant for most English speakers. fubo Latino and fubo Português are geared more toward speakers from those countries currently residing in the U.S., and they don’t include local TV stations like NBC.
+There are 4 plans offered by fuboTV, but fubo and fubo Premier are the most relevant for most English speakers. fubo Latino and fubo Português are geared more toward speakers from those countries currently residing in the U.S., and they don’t include local TV stations like NBC.

 You’ll also get some news and entertainment channels like Food Network, A&E, CNBC, and CBS News.
 However, the bulk of channels, such as Eleven Sports, NBA TV, BeIN Sports 1-10, and the Big Ten Network are focused on sports.